 Learn more about Non-Alcohol Related Fatty Liver Disease (NAFLD)

 There are several viruses that cause hepatitis.
 The common ones are hepatitis A, B and C. Most people recover from hepatitis A with no lasting liver damage, but hepatitis B and C can cause long term liver disease and even liver cancer.

 - Never share razors, nail scissors or toothbrushes

 - Cover wounds, especially when you play sport

 - Only use licensed tattoo and piercing studios and make sure all equipment used has been sterilised

 - Use a condom during sex

-- Never share drug equipment, and don’t use rolled up bank notes for cocaine
+- Never share drug equipment, and don’t use rolled-up bank notes

 - If you need medical treatment abroad make sure only sterile equipment is used.